"I have a limited intelligence and I've used it in a particular direction"

 Richard Feynman

-This a brief description of my research contributions to science.
+This is a brief description of my research contributions to science.

 I work extensively in the full spectrum of applied mathematics, including aspects such as mathematical modeling, computational modeling, numerical analysis, theoretical justification, experimentation, and physical validation.
 My primary area of expertise lies within the area of water waves theory and the associated partial differential equations.